chrispetrou/shellback/README.md

 <img src="images/shellback.png" width="80%">

->This script was originally part of the script in my [pypentesting-repository](https://github.com/chrispetrou/pypentesting), but since I tend to use a lot on CTF-like challenges and pentesting labs I decided to create a separate repository for it.
+>This script was originally part of the scripts in my [pypentesting-repository](https://github.com/chrispetrou/pypentesting#revshell), but since I tend to use a lot on CTF-like challenges and pentesting labs I decided to create a separate repository for it.

 **Requirements:**